In order to keep our streets clean and litter-free we carry out:

 - Removal of detritus (grit or dead vegetation)

-If you notice a street or area that you feel requires cleansing you can report it to our Waste Service Contractor on 0800 3286023.
+If you notice a street or area that you feel requires cleansing, you can report it online:

 Frequency of street cleaning